aryanharak/Make-AudioBook-with-Python/README.md

 # Make-AudioBook-with-Python
-This is a audio book made with python .
+This is an audio book made with python .
 It is just like 'Narrator' in Windows 10.
-And Good news for you, It also contains JARVIS AI CODE :)

 Just hit RUN button and see the magic !